Skip to content

 • Offer light protection from rain and wind

-• Suited for higher level of physical activity
+• Better suited for high levels of physical activity

 • Water and wind resistant